DKchemistry/DeepDocking-PyTorch/README.md

 Professor Gentile and I found the differences in performance minor, though we caution neither runs are seeded.
 Thereafter we worked on other potential model architectures that are on going.

-Recently, there was some encouragement to have this implementation functional on our machines across the semi-automated phases and this is currently in progress.
+Recently, there was some encouragement to have this implementation functional on our machines across the semi-automated phases.
 I hope this maybe useful directly if you are in a similar position with respect to computing environments, or is extensible for your needs!
 I have tried to keep SLURM headers in the shell scripts, but their useability is not tested.
 Generally, they are bypassed, and `jobid_writer.py` is given a "dummy" argument such that it runs.

 ## Documentation

-Hopefully, I can upload a pre-prepared library that we have enumerated that was used in our earlier implentation of tensorflow code, that is currently being used in testing the pytorch implementation.
-The project directory that my current testing corresponds too.
-Briefly, we used an initial ~35M diversity subset of Enamine REAL Lead-Like, which totals to 66M post-library preparation steps as described on the original Deep Docking GitHub.
+I plan to upload a pre-prepared library that we have enumerated that was used in our earlier implentation of tensorflow code, that is currently being used in testing the pytorch implementation.
+This is the project directory that my current testing corresponds too.
+Briefly, we used an initial ~35M diversity subset of Enamine REAL Lead-Like, which totals to 66M post-library preparation steps as described in the original Deep Docking GitHub/Nature Protocols paper.
 Our library preparation and fingerprinting are unchanged from the original implementation with respect to intent.
 Though, due licensing differences, alternative software is used in [stereochemical enumeration](http://www.mayachemtools.org/docs/scripts/html/RDKitEnumerateStereoisomers.html) and [protonation](https://www.schrodinger.com/platform/products/epik/).

 The following documentation contains examples that reference this library and gives the arguments I have used as examples to hopefully make using the code more straightforward.